MICHIGAN CHARITABLE REMAINDER TRUST

 Here is our friend's story:

-Under Mary's late husbands original trust agreement she will receive income until death.
-If the net income is insufficient to maintain her in the manner that existed prior to his death, than the Trustee shall use that portion of principal necessary to maintain her standard of living.
 Sounds wonderful, doesn't it?
 But, there is a catch.
 The charities have to approve of everything.
-Her husband had no idea, that her life will be tormented by those "remainder men", so called charities, but that it would be a life of torment and deprivation, not the lifestyle that they worked so hard to build together.
+Her husband had no idea, that her life will be tormented by those "Remainder Men", so called charities, but that it would be a life of torment and deprivation, not the lifestyle that they worked so hard to build together.
 The Trustees and Charities actually have to approve and agree to everything that she wants or needs in her life.
 She does not need a supervisor, or a boss, to manage her life, especially at her age.
 They are denying her dignity, her independence, and her life worth, accomplishment and enjoyment.

 There is nothing written in the trust agreement about those charities getting involved in her life.
 They are the beneficiaries after her death.

 However, all of a sudden they appear in her life now, trying to control and manipulate her, and are making her life miserable.
-She was told, the bank has a responsibility to the charities: to protect their inheritance.
+She was told, the JPMorgan Chase has a responsibility to the charities: to protect their inheritance.
 Who cares about our friend?
 Her husband wanted that she would live as they did together, even after his death.

 A. Where is the trustee's responsibility to her?
 Their only responsibility seems to be the preservation of all the assets for the charities.